-By utilizing leverage, the Fund is inherently able to leverage the dollar value of the futures contracts traded by the Fund; accordingly, the operating profit or loss of the Fund will increase due to the increase in its dollar value of trading.
-As a result of this leveraging, even a small adverse movement in the price of a contract could cause the Fund major and immediate losses.
+By utilizing leverage, the managed futures funds and managed futures accounts in which the Fund invests are inherently able to leverage the dollar value of the futures contracts traded; accordingly, the operating profit or loss of the Fund will increase due to the increase in the dollar value of trading by the managed futures funds and managed futures accounts.
+As a result of this leveraging, even a small adverse movement in the price of a contract could cause a managed futures fund or managed futures account, and therefore the Fund, major and immediate losses.
 Like other leveraged investments, any trade may result in losses in excess of the amount invested.